vigneshkarunagaran/Task-Tracker/README.md

 ## Features
 ### Delete Task
 ![image](https://user-images.githubusercontent.com/59251885/209943978-009e4faf-c468-4a24-a0d2-be2732b801cc.png)
 Enables you to select one or more tasks and delete them.
 ### Mark as Done
 ![image](https://user-images.githubusercontent.com/59251885/209944080-389dac92-a64d-4e3e-9deb-153019ccf494.png)
 Enables you to select one or more tasks and mark them as Done.
 ### Mark as UnDone
 ![image](https://user-images.githubusercontent.com/59251885/209944025-0b28a877-bf6d-4cd6-b29f-e118dea9ca0b.png)
 Enables you to select one or more tasks and mark them as not done.
 ### Add New Task
 ![image](https://user-images.githubusercontent.com/59251885/209944693-e36b14a9-1020-459d-851c-e63012a00606.png)
-  Enables you to add new task with To-Do state by default
+Enables you to add new task with To-Do state by default.

 ---

 Refrence: